micl2e2/tg-focus/README.md

 2. Telegram API ID and corresponding API HASH, they can be obtained at https://my.telegram.org.

-Suppose you're:
+There are two different way to deploy and launch a tg-focus instance:

+1. Use docker image
+2. Use prebuilt binaries(work-in-progress)

+Suppose you are going to:

-## Using OCI Image
+## Use Docker Image

-Make sure have docker or podman installed on your system already:
+Make sure have Docker or Podman installed on your machine:

-1. Pull the image and run:
+1. Pull the image and run it in the background, assuming the newly created container's name is CONTAINER-NAME:

 ```sh
 docker pull docker.io/micl2e2/tg-focus:latest